goodreads monday

 Synopsis:

-Continue reading “Goodreads/TBR Monday: March 16th, 2026”
+Continue reading “Goodreads/TBR Monday: April 20th, 2026”

 book blogger hop

-Book Blogger Hop: Genre Shy
+Book Blogger Hop: Bookish Habits and Quirks

 The Book Blogger Hop was originally created by Crazy-For-Books and is currently being hosted by Coffee Addicted Writer.
 Every Friday, a new question is posted for book bloggers to answer in the coming week.
 The purpose of the hop is connection and community.
 You can discover new blogs to follow, new books to read, and you may end up with some new followers, as well!